Made with a blend of baby spinach and basil, you hardly even know that spinach is packed into this delicious spinach pesto.

 - 1 clove garlic ( or more if you really like garlic)

-- ¾ cup grated parmesan or Grana Padano cheese
+- ¾ cup grated Parmesan or Grana Padano cheese

 - 1 handful raw baby spinach leaves (either a small or big handful, it's up to you)